elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 - Translation
 - Pronoun resolution

-In part 3 of the jupyter notebook you deployed an [sagemaker endopoint](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-recommender.html), the call to do [real-time inference](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) to model.
-You can invoke the endpoint from anywhere as an API call, using Boto3 and AWS credentials.
+Go to part 3 in jupyter notebook to deployed a [sagemaker endopoint](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-recommender.html), this is the call to do [real-time inference](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html) to ML model as an API call, using Boto3 and AWS credentials.

 You can get the Sagemaker Endpoint in two ways: